WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 The basic concept of Ayurveda teaches us that any disease begins when one disturbs the harmony of the body or mind with the surrounding environment.

-When any of our five senses go against the environment, the body weakens and causes discomfort within, resulting in the form of the disease.
+When any of our five senses go against the environment, the body weakens and causes discomfort within, resulting in the form of disease.
 This environment is conducive to the growth of bacteria, viruses, and other pathogens, causing dysfunction of organs and nervous system.
 In other words, it interrupts the flow of energy in the body.

 There can be several implications of understanding the cause of disease.
 But in simple words, if disharmony has caused the disease, the cure is restoring harmony.
 This is the underlying principle of Ayurveda.
 So jotting down three basic principles of Ayurveda, which always hold true and do not vary individually–